pudly/schmopera-hugo/content/articles/facts-leaps-taking-unnecessary-offence.md

 ---
-title: Facts, leaps & taking unnecessary offence
+title: "Facts, leaps &amp; taking unnecessary offence"
 ---

 In what's arguably already one of the biggest news weeks of 2017, Martha C. Nussbaum's *New York Times* article about Strauss' *Der Rosenkavalier*, ["Sex, Love and the Aging Woman"](https://www.nytimes.com/2017/10/30/opinion/sex-love-aging-woman.html) stood out.
 Frankly, it had me a bit irked.
 She points to "three lies" told by Strauss and librettist Hofmannsthal in their 1910 story about a Viennese woman and her younger lover: